When you buy something after clicking a link on this site, we may earn an affiliate commission.

 The novelty of a stay like this attracts all sorts of vacationers looking for something a little different.

 With many of us now working from home more and more, the need for a car is in some ways lessened.

 Some people have sold their vehicles and opted for public transport for those days they do need to go into the office.
 But there will still be occasions where people need a car to head a little further afield, to an offsite meeting perhaps.

 And this is where you can earn extra money by renting out your car.
-Sites like turo.com specialize in linking car hosts to renters.
+Sites (and apps) like HyreCar.com and Turo.com specialize in linking car hosts to renters.